ADHD Diagnosis & Medication Management in Michigan

 The Depth of Diagnosis: PCPs are generalists by design.
 They rarely have the specialized diagnostic tools—or the 60 to 90 minutes required—for a comprehensive ADHD evaluation, which can lead to frequent misdiagnosis or "band-aid" treatments.

 The Comorbidity Overlook: ADHD rarely exists in a vacuum; it often co-occurs with depression, PTSD, or bipolar disorder.
-A PCP might treat the lack of focus while inadvertently exacerbating an underlying mood disorder with the wrong stimulant.
+A PCP might treat the lack of focus while inadvertently exacerbating an underlying mood disorder with the wrong medications.

 Regulatory Red Tape: Due to the strict oversight of controlled substances, many primary care offices are increasingly hesitant to manage these prescriptions long-term.
 You may find yourself stuck in a "referral runaround," waiting weeks for an appointment only to be told they cannot help you without a psychiatrist’s sign-off anyway.